hazendaz/wagon-git/README.md

 [![Build Status](https://travis-ci.org/trajano/wagon-git.svg?branch=master)](https://travis-ci.org/trajano/wagon-git) [![Quality Gate](https://sonarqube.com/api/badges/gate?key=net.trajano.mojo:wagon-git)](https://sonarqube.com/dashboard?id=net.trajano.mojo:wagon-git)

+NOTICE: Marking repo as archived as it is no longer needed and not compatible with any newer usage.

 This is a Wagon Provider for Git that works with GitHub Pages and works with multi-module projects.